Mikej81/bigip_to_xc_faq/docs/source/index.rst

 A straightforward way, other than reviewing the bigip.conf is to use the list /ltm virtual all-properties command and then search for “rules {”.

-IRules that can be ignored because it’s a checkbox choice in XC are redirects:
+IRules that can be ignored because it's a checkbox choice in XC are redirects:

 .. code-block:: text